RIR360/development/journal/2025/January.md

 - Saving time is the best thing you can do.
   - By not doing what you shouldn't.
   - By not dealing with something that can be avoided.
+  - By not doing unnecessary work to make it perfect.